 Take a deep breath, muster up an attitude of gratitude, and learn to love your starting point.
 Budgeting doesn’t have to hurt.
 By getting a handle on the everyday things we spend too much money on, you’ll already be saving big.
 The most important thing is establishing a healthy savings routine and mastering the art of consistency.
 Think of this as a workout plan for your bank account.

 To get the wheels of change in motion and put you well on your way to financial stability, read on—you’ve totally got this.

 First and foremost, find out how much you owe.
 Do this by calling your bank, sorting through mail slips, going online, and parsing through the numbers.
 Once you know the damage, set your plan of action in motion.

 An undeniable reality of debt is that it will not go away—it will only get worse over time.
 But because debt can feel abstract, it might be tempting to ignore it and put it off for a time when you feel more “ready” to turn it around.
 There is no better time than right now to start paying off your debt, and that’s the truth.

 Establishing (and sticking to!) a budget is key to Personal Finance 101.
 First, take stock of your income—and output.
-Look closely at and keep track of what you are spending and where (there's a ton of great mobile apps for that!).
-From this, calculate exactly how much money you can and should be setting aside for paying off your debts.
+Look closely at and keep track of what you are spending and where (there are a ton of great mobile apps for that).
+From this, calculate how much money you can and should be set aside for paying off your debts.

 Interest on debt accumulates over time, so if possible, pay off loans and credit cards with the highest interest rates first so that your debt doesn’t snowball.
 If you feel intimidated by this task, try an alternate tactic of paying off your debts in ascending order (i.e., the smallest ones first), using the positive momentum of accomplishment to propel you toward paying off larger, more intimidating bills.